acl-org/aclrollingreview/cfp.md

 ### AI Writing/Coding Assistance Policy

 Generally, generative AI tools do not qualify for authorship.
-Their use for writing or coding, as well as its scope, must be disclosed in the Acknowledgements section, as well as flagged in the Responsible NLP Checklist.
-For coding, details may also be included in the README files.
+Their use for writing or coding, as well as its scope, must be disclosed in the Responsible NLP Checklist.
+Details should be included in the Acknowledgements section.
+For coding assistance, details may also be included in the README files.

 ARR follows the new [ACL Policy on AI Writing Assistance](https://www.aclweb.org/adminwiki/index.php/ACL_Policy_on_Publication_Ethics#Guidelines_for_Generative_Assistance_in_Authorship), which recognizes the following cases are recognized as appropriate use of such tools: